-When Darren Lee of McEwan Fraser Legal had to comfort an upset viewer who had travelled to see a property that she thought was perfect for her mobility needs only to discover she couldn't physically get access to the property, he decided to do something about it.
-Darren got in touch with Capability Scotland and from there encouraged me to work closely with the charity and experts on the subject of accessible housing to create a solution that would really help make finding a home that has the potential to provide accessible living much easier.
+When one of valuers had to comfort an upset viewer who had travelled to see a property that she thought was perfect for her mobility needs only to discover she couldn't physically get access to the property, we decided to do something about it.
+We got in touch with Capability Scotland and from there we decided to work closely with the charity and experts on the subject of accessible housing to create a solution that would really help make finding a home that has the potential to provide accessible living much easier.

 It’s hard to believe that even today in Scotland there is a massive shortage of accessible living housing.
 The Government analysed the situation back in 2004 when it conducted the Scottish House Condition Survey (SHCS) which identified a significant shortfall in the supply of accessible housing.
 It found that the following accessible housing had been built in Scotland: